Victoria Crowe: Work

-In 2019, Victoria Crowe: Beyond Likeness was exhibited at the Scottish National Portrait Gallery and showcased over fifty portraits from the 1960s to the present.
+In 2018, Victoria Crowe: Beyond Likeness was exhibited at the Scottish National Portrait Gallery and showcased over fifty portraits from the 1960s to the present.
 A commissioned portrait of HRH Prince Charles, the Duke of Rothesay was also unveiled there.
 Victoria Crowe: 50 Years of Painting was shown at the City Art Centre, Edinburgh.
-This major retrospective highlighted the artist’s career from student work tup until 2019.
+This major retrospective highlighted the artist's career from student work up until 2019.

-Victoria Crowe is represented by The Scottish Gallery, Edinburgh and Flowers Gallery, London.